-For fiscal year 2011, net revenues from the corporate franchise tax were \$925 million.
+For fiscal year 2013, net revenues from the corporate franchise tax were \$1.3 billion.
 The proceeds from the corporate franchise tax go into the State General Fund.

 The Minnesota corporate income tax was enacted in 1933, at the same time and at the same rates as the individual income tax.
 Several changes have been made to the tax rate since 1933.
 At times it was a flat rate; at others, a graduated rate schedule applied.
-The current rate of 9.8% has been in effect since 1990.
 The bank excise tax was first enacted in 1941 at a rate of 8%.
 The bank excise tax was at a rate different from the corporate income tax until 1973.
+The current rate of 9.8% has been in effect for the corporate franchise tax since 1990.